 It’s usually a challenge to acquire shares of a stock that are not yet trading on the public markets.

-However, there are a few ways to potentially own Flexport stock sooner than later.
-It’s now easier than ever with the ARK Venture Fund at Titan.
+However, there are a few ways to own Flexport stock sooner than later.
+It’s now easier than ever with the ARK Venture Fund.

-All U.S.-based investors are now eligible to invest in the fund for a $500 minimum investment via the Titan Investing App.
-This fund is exclusively offered at Titan.
+All U.S.-based investors are now eligible to invest in the fund for a $500 minimum investment.

 You will only own a small portion of the company.
-But the fund is a diversified way to own a pool of pre-IPO startups.
+The fund is a diversified way to own a pool of pre-IPO startups.
 You’ll gain access to several high-growth companies with one purchase.

 If you are an accredited investor, there may be additional options.